Design Patterns on iOS using Swift – Part 1/2

 Consider for a moment how powerful this pattern can be:

-• You’re using properties directly from Album.
+- You’re using properties directly from

-• You have added to the Album struct but you haven’t modified it.
+. - You have added to the

-• This simple addition lets you return a UITableViewish representation of an Album.
+struct but you haven’t modified it. - This simple addition lets you return a

 Delegation

-The other implementation of the Decorator design pattern, Delegation, is a mechanism in which one object acts on behalf of, or in coordination with, another object.
-UITableView is greedy – it has two delegate-type properties, one called a data source, and one called a delegate.
+is greedy – it has two delegate-type properties, one called a data source, and one called a delegate.
 They do slightly different things – for example, the table view asks its data source how many rows should be in a particular section, but it asks its delegate what to do when a row is selected.

-You can’t expect the UITableView to know how many rows you want to have in each section, as this is application-specific.
+to know how many rows you want to have in each section, as this is application-specific.
 Therefore, the task of calculating the amount of rows in each section is passed on to the data source.
-This allows the UITableView class to be independent of the data it displays.
+This allows the UITableView

-Here’s a pseudo-explanation of what goes on when you create a new UITableView:
+Here’s a pseudo-explanation of what goes on when you create a new UITableView

 Table: Here I am!
 All I want to do is SHOW CELLS.
 Hey, how many sections do I have?